-Source: Field Survey, 2025
+Source: Field Survey of 2025

-The findings in Table 2 show that 229 (60.3%) of the respondents were male, while 151 (39.7%) were female.
-This suggests that the majority of individuals involved in agricultural activities are male, indicating a gender disparity in the sector, with men more dominantly represented.
+Table 2 shows that 229 (60.3%) of the respondents were male, while 151 (39.7%) were female.
+This suggests that most individuals involved in agricultural activities are male, indicating a gender disparity in the sector, with males more dominantly represented.

-Table 2 reveals that 177 (46.6%) of respondents belong to the other (farmers) category, followed by 78 (20.5%) who were entrepreneurs.
-General staff accounted for 71 (18.7%), while 51 (13.4%) were Agri-preneurs, and only 16 (4.2%) were directors.
+Table 2 reveals that 177 (46.6%) respondents belonged to the other (farmers) category, followed by 78 (20.5%) who were entrepreneurs.
+General staff accounted for 71 (18.7%), whereas 51 (13.4%) were agri-preneurs and only 16 (4.2%) were directors.
 This implies that most respondents are into farming, others have various sources of livelihood other than farming, and a few are in executive positions.

-According to Table 2, 164 (43.2%) of the respondents hold at least primary education, 143 (37.6%) hold secondary education qualifications, and 55 (14.5%) hold diplomas.
-Only 18 (4.7%) hold higher degrees.
-This shows that the majority of respondents have completed primary and secondary education, reflecting an average level of formal education among those involved in agricultural activities.
+According to Table 2, 164 (43.2%) of the respondents held at least primary education, 143 (37.6%) secondary education qualifications, and 55 (14.5%) diplomas.
+Only 18 (4.7%) patients hold higher degrees.
+The majority of respondents have completed primary and secondary education, reflecting an average level of formal education among those involved in agricultural activities.

-From Table 2, 145 (38.1%) of respondents have been engaged in agriculture for 1-5 years, followed by 116 (30.5%) with 6-10 years of experience.
-About 72 (18.9%) have been involved for more than 10 years, while 47 (12.4%) have less than 1 year of experience.
-This indicates that the majority of respondents are individuals who have begun to show interest in agriculture, most likely due to the government's recent efforts to make the sector more attractive.
+As shown in Table 2, 145 (38.1%) respondents have been engaged in agriculture for 1-5 years, followed by 116 (30.5%) with 6-10 years of experience.
+Approximately 72 (18.9%) have been involved in more than 10 years, while 47 (12.4%) have less than 1 year of experience.
+This indicates that most respondents are individuals who have begun to show interest in agriculture, most likely due to the recent efforts of the government to make the sector more attractive.
 In contrast, 116 respondents have 6-10 years' experience.

-As indicated, 127 (33.4%) of respondents are farmers, while 85 (22.4%) are agribusiness owners.
+As indicated, 127 (33.4%) respondents were farmers, while 85 (22.4%) were agribusiness owners.
 Agriculture extension workers constitute 74 (19.4%), and 71 (18.7%) fall under the "Others" category.
-Only 13 (3.4%) are involved in the government sector.
+Only 13 (3.4%) are in the government sector.
 This suggests that direct farming and agribusiness ownership are the most common roles among participants, highlighting a strong entrepreneurial and production-focused presence in the agricultural sector.

-Research Questions on Agricultural Technology Impact
+Research questions on the impact of agricultural technology

 Table 3: How frequently do you use agricultural technologies in your farming activities?